m-gsch/ttalgi/README.md

 ## 📝To Do

-- Comment code
+- Comment code.
-- Add more architectures
+- Add more architectures.
-- Implement Unicorn and Keystone functions as part of Ttalgi
+- Implement Unicorn and Keystone functions as part of Ttalgi.
-- Fix update_disasm so it doesn't need params
+- Fix update_disasm so it doesn't need params.
-- Add addresses to print_disasm
+- Add addresses to print_disasm.
-- Implement return Result in main and get rid of all those unwraps
+- Error handling can be improved.

 ## 🖼️Example Images